kalekdev/uni/semester-1/lineare-algebra/notes.typ

 TODO Question 4: Any regression is better than none, so why wouldn't it be sinnvol?
 Theres a lot of sample $X$s without full rank out there with perfectly reasonable regressions...

 ===== QR-Decomposition Method
-This method solves the rounding error issue, although it still only works if $bold(X)$ has full rank.
-Quite wasteful data cleaning can be done to ensure this method is fit for use, hence why singular value decomposition is used much more commonly in practice.
+This method solves the rounding error issues, although it still only works if $bold(X)$ has full rank (the upper $bold(R)$ matrix has the same rank as the input).
+Quite wasteful data cleaning can be done to ensure these methods are fit for use, hence why singular value decomposition is used much more commonly in practice.

 We can rewrite $bold(X a &= y)$ using the QR decomposition of $bold(X)$:
 $